zcqsntr/RL_OED-proposal/README.md

 # Deep Reinforcement Learning for Optimal Experimental Design in Biology

-A proposal by project instigator 1, project instigator 2, etc.
+A proposal by Neythen Treloar etc.

 ## Abstract